aws-samples/deploy-apache-mxnet-on-aws-lambda/README.md

 # Deploying Apache MXNet on AWS Lambda
 ## Why Deploying Apache MXNet on AWS Lambda
-When it comes to Amazon SageMaker model deployment, people usually deploy it on Amazon SageMaker endpoint, which cost inefficiency.
-However, there is a gap for how to deploy MXNet Model on Lambda, cus this is a total greenfield for data scientists.
-Instead, we can directly deploy our output model to Lambda and benefit from
+When it comes to Amazon SageMaker model deployment, people usually deploy it on Amazon SageMaker endpoint, which can be more expensive in certain scenarios since the [cost is based on instance-hour](https://aws.amazon.com/sagemaker/pricing/).
+However, there is a gap for how to deploy MXNet Model on AWS Lambda, and this is a  greenfield for data scientists.
+Instead, we can directly deploy our output model to Lambda and benefit from serverless architectures.
-Serverless Architectures.

-This is a example of how to deploy your Apache MXNet model on Lambda which you can benefit from Lambda pricing model and there is some tradeoff which is cold start.
-In this example we will pre-trained model according to Amazon SageMaker Example [End-to-End Multiclass Image Classification Example](https://github.com/aws/amazon-sagemaker-examples/blob/master/introduction_to_amazon_algorithms/imageclassification_caltech/Image-classification-fulltraining.ipynb) which will export a model to S3 which we can deployed it on [SageMaker Endpoint](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html) or  [AWS Lambda](https://aws.amazon.com/lambda).
+This is a example of how to deploy your Apache MXNet model on Lambda, which you can benefit from Lambda pricing model.
+Note that there are some tradeoffs such as [cold start](https://aws.amazon.com/blogs/compute/new-for-aws-lambda-predictable-start-up-times-with-provisioned-concurrency/).
+Here we will use a pre-trained model in the Amazon SageMaker [End-to-End Multiclass Image Classification Example](https://github.com/aws/amazon-sagemaker-examples/blob/master/introduction_to_amazon_algorithms/imageclassification_caltech/Image-classification-fulltraining.ipynb), which will export a model to S3 and we can deploy it on [SageMaker Endpoint](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html) or [AWS Lambda](https://aws.amazon.com/lambda).

 ![圖片 1](https://user-images.githubusercontent.com/17841922/103724544-7f92f100-500f-11eb-9487-bcd34bf312c4.png)